Microsoft/IntuneDocs/intune/endpoint-protection-windows-10.md

 ### Network filtering

-Block outbound connections from any app to low reputation IP/domains.
+- **Network protection**: Block outbound connections from any app to low reputation IP/domains.
+This can be set either to block or only to audit the connection.

 ### Exploit protection